banados/dbus-donostia/README.md

 A Progressive Web App (PWA) that shows real-time bus arrival times for Donostiako Autobusen Zerbitzua (DBus) stops in San Sebastián / Donostia.

+**Original/Inspiration Code:** Written by Diego Lauer.
+Transformed into a working app/code during the "AI Tools for Research Workshop" at DIPC.

 ## Features

 - 🔍 Search any DBus stop by name or number